Why Dallas needs more wireless infrastructure.

 Where we're installing small cells.

-Since small cells often are inconspicuously installed on right of way infrastructure like street signs, utility poles and streetlights, they blend into their surroundings and preserve the aesthetics of their environment.
-Working in partnership with city staff, we plan to enable improved wireless carrier service while keeping Dallas’s character intact.
+Small cells are installed in the right of way, often on infrastructure like street signs, utility poles and streetlights.
+You may have walked by them without noticing.
+Working in partnership with city staff, we plan to enable improved wireless provider service while keeping Dallas’s character intact.

 The map above shows proposed areas of activity in Dallas.